 Tell us about your song “The Let Down.”

-That’s off of my first E.P. that I wrote back in 2016.
+That’s off of the first E.P. that I wrote back in 2016.
 The story behind it is that the band I was with at the time showed up at this gig in Waimea, and we were fully expecting to play.
 We brought all our equipment, and when we got there, someone was already playing.
 So we talked to the manager, and he said, “Oh yeah, I double-booked you guys.
 Sorry, you’re not going to be able to play tonight.”
 So, we packed up the car and went to Starbucks and drowned all our sorrows in coffee and tea.
 I had the hook of this song in my head, and my friend Keith helped out too.

 Do you like writing solo or collaborating with someone?

 It really depends.
 I’m very comfortable writing on my own so that’s normally what I do.
-Every once in a while, it’s good to kind of get out of your own head, so to speak, and have different perspectives.
+Every once in awhile, it’s good to kind of get out of your own head, so to speak, and have different perspectives.
 And so, for that, I definitely have benefited from writing with others.
 It can be kind of daunting and it has to definitely be the right person.
 It’s kind of like a relationship, you know, you have to find someone who really has that magic.

 Who are some of the people who you’ve worked with it?